 Our kidz stay blanketed (indoors and out) in Fido Fleece coats all winter.
+Although these coats are no longer produced under this name, you can find a very similar coat (it's actually the same pattern!) from BaxterBoo under the product name Highline Fleece.
 They keep the dogs snugly warm and keep the shedding hair off the furniture.
-We turn them inside out & wash them every couple of weeks.
-These coats take the wash & wear routine quite well, as some of our coats are now pushing 5+ years old.
-Although these coats have been discontinued by the manufacturer, you might be lucky enough to find one still available through another online store.
-We are absolutely heartbroken to see these leave the market!
+We turn them inside out and wash them every couple of weeks.
+These coats take the wash & wear routine quite well, as some of our coats are now pushing 8+ years old.
+Although these coats have been discontinued by the original manufacturer, you might be lucky enough to find one still available through another online store, otherwise give BaxterBoo a try!

 Traditional ID Tags

 Everyone knows an ID tag on their dog's collar is a must, but with so many to choose from, how do you know which ones are worth the money and are hardy enough to hold up over time?
 We've tried and tested many ID tags over the years and LuckyPet has been the most reliable company we've found.
 Their products are durable, stylish and if by chance they don't hold up to everyday wear and tear, they will replace it for free!
 We use the beautiful Classic Jewelry Tags to compliment their Northwind martingale collars (see left).

 For safety reasons, on their Keepsafe collars (see left), a low-profile tag is highly recommended to prevent others from biting/chewing/playing with the collar and tag while playing with the wearer.
 Application of this tag style from Boomerang Tags is far easier than rivet-on style tags, which makes it easy to move from collar-to-collar.
 We love this hardy, low-profile tag... and when they say it won't fall off your dog's collar, they aren't kidding!